Sole Survivor Policy: Regulations

 This policy protects "only sons", "the last son to carry the family name", and "sole surviving sons" only during peacetime.
 In times of war or national emergency as declared by the US Congress, this provision does not apply to any of the above.
-Also, this provision is voluntary, meaning that the member wishing to be sent home has to request for the policy to be applied and get their application approved.
+Also, this provision is voluntary, meaning that the member wishing to be sent home has to request the policy to be applied for their application to be approved.
 Furthermore, it does not apply strictly to the sole surviving son but also to all surviving sons.

 Members of the armed forces who are not eligible for Department of Defense Directive 1315.15, "Special Separation Policies for Survivorship," include those who currently have court-martial charges pending against them or those who have been convicted by court-martial.

 The policy was changed to allow both enlisted and officers to apply for this discharge.
-If members of the Armed Forces re-enlist or voluntarily extend their active duty beyond the requirement after having been notified of a death in the family, those members automatically become ineligible.
+If members of the Armed Forces re-enlist or voluntarily extend their active duty beyond the requirement after having been notified of a death in the family, those members become ineligible.